 Brüt started as an NYC party but its special mix of leather, music, and muscle has reached across the globe with events in other major cities.
-We’ve been attending and hosting Brüt parties for many years now in San Francisco, and it’s an incredible evening of dancing with primal music pumping and guys ready to have a good time.
+We’ve been attending and hosts for Brüt parties for many years now in San Francisco, and it’s an incredible evening of dancing with primal music pumping and guys ready to have a good time.

 We’ve heard Morabito several times and she’s magnificent.
-Morabito has dominated the dance scene for over three decades and played at pretty much every big event in the world driving every party with a wide range of tribal, underground, progressive and tech house into a seamless experience on the dance floor,
+Morabito has dominated the dance scene for over three decades and played at pretty much every big event in the world, driving every party with a wide range of tribal, underground, progressive and tech house into a seamless experience on the dance floor,

 Calagna we’ve also heard several times and they’re also amazing.
 Their unique blend of organic sounds, poetic wisdom, hypnotic beats, and modern pulses combine to elevate the listener to the center of their consciousness and the heart of the dancefloor.
 Mixing sensual and spiritual rhythms with tones of empowerment and ecstasy.
 They define their soul-enriching sound as “omtronica.”

 Again this is one of those events where I don’t care who is opening for whom, go early and enjoy every minute of these mixmasters.